andremarcondesteixeira/Posterr/README.md

 	- When sorting by "trending", list most reposted Posts first (If I get it, "trending" filters Reposts out?
 I guess so)
 - Search Posts by content
 	- Use exact text search string match
-	- Reposts are filtered out)
+	- Reposts are filtered out

 # The Application Business Rules

-It is debatable whether the rule about showing 15 Publications in the first page and 20 in the subsequent pages is a Application Business Rule, because the "Business" here is the Application itself.
+It is debatable whether the rule about showing 15 Publications in the first page and 20 in the subsequent pages is an Application Business Rule, because the "Business" here is the Application itself.

 But I prefer to not think too much about this and proceed with the test considering it as an Application Business Rule.